Asking for Permission ESL Games, Activities and Worksheets

 Is it alright if I connect four?

-ESL Asking Permission Game - Vocabulary and Speaking: Forming Questions from Prompts, Freer Practice - Pair Work - Upper-intermediate (B2) - 25 minutes
+ESL Asking for Permission Game - Vocabulary and Speaking: Forming Questions from Prompts, Freer Practice - Pair Work - Upper-intermediate (B2) - 25 minutes

 Is it alright if I connect four?
 Preview